tatsath/FinAILabDatasets/Type/Fundamentals.rst

 o	Yahoo Finance: https://aroussi.com/post/download-options-data

-Python-based master template for supervised regression, a time series model template, and the Jupyter notebook for all case studies presented is included in the Chapter 5 - Sup.
-Learning - Regression and Time Series models of the code repository for this book.
-For any new supervised regression–based case study, use the com‐ mon template from the code repository, modify the elements spe‐ cific to the case study, and borrow the concepts and insights from the case studies presented in this chapter.
-The template also includes the implementation and tuning of the ARIMA and LSTM models.3 The templates are designed to run on the cloud (i.e., Kag‐ gle, Google Colab, and AWS).
-All the case studies have been designed on a uniform regression template.4

 `RL Baselines ZooO <https://github.com/araffin/rl-baselines-zoo>`_. is a collection of pre-trained Reinforcement Learning agents using
 Stable-Baselines.
 It also provides basic scripts for training, evaluating agents, tuning hyperparameters and recording videos.